Understanding the common causes of halitosis (bad breath) in cats

 Diabetes, kidney disease, liver disease or an intestinal blockage.

 Something caught in your cat's teeth or under her gums.
 For example, food, a strand of hair, or string can get lodged in between teeth and decompose.
 This will infect the surrounding tissue and cause a bad odour.

 Teething – At the age of six months old cats start losing their baby teeth.
 During this time, the gums appear red and swollen and you can see new teeth breaking out.

 Canned and soft foods can also cause bad breath.
-Hard kibble helps to clean teeth and massage the gums without leaving residue.
+Hard kibble helps to clean teeth and massage the gums without leaving a residue.
 As the cat chews there is excess production of saliva which dissolves any plaque that may have formed.
 Soft foods tend to get stuck between teeth and give off a bad odour once they decay.
-Special dental specific diets have been formulated to help with this problem.
+Special dental-specific diets have been formulated to help with this problem.

-If you notice your cat has bad breath, it is best to see your vet as soon as possible.
+If you notice your cat has bad breath, it is always best to see your vet as soon as possible.
 If you try to inspect your cat’s mouth yourself there is a risk of getting bitten, although if your cat is calm you can lift the side of her lips regularly to see if there is any obvious plaque.
 Ask your vet to show you how to do this safely.